-Solicitor in the employment and pensions team
+Associate in the employment and pensions team

-I am a solicitor in the employment and pensions team and advise on all aspects of employment and pensions law.
+I am an associate in the employment and pensions team and advise on all aspects of employment and pensions law.
 I support a range of charitable, commercial and public sector organisations as well as private individuals.
 I have a particular interest in working with social businesses and other organisations who aspire to become more values-driven.
 I aim to provide clear advice in order to assist clients with their strategic goals.

 I have experience advising on a variety of employment and pensions issues.
 My employment experience ranges from bringing and defending Employment Tribunal claims to assisting with day-to-day HR matters, such as policies and procedures, changes to terms and conditions, and disciplinaries.
 I regularly advise on the TUPE and pensions implications of procurement and the terms of associated service contracts.
 I have significant experience of dealing with pension disputes on behalf of individuals, employers and pension funds, particularly those involving public sector schemes.
 I assist employer clients to manage the risks associated with their pension provision.

 I also work with organisations who are looking to revise their employment and pensions strategy to enable them to operate in a more ethical way.
 This could include facilitating the recruitment and inclusion of underrepresented groups, developing a community volunteering programme, and considering the ethics of their pension investments.
 Alongside my role at Anthony Collins Solicitors, I sit on Birmingham Law Society’s Equality and Diversity Committee and I am chair of the Birmingham Law Society Social Mobility Sub-Committee.
 I am also a national social mobility ambassador for The Law Society.
 I, therefore, have substantial practical experience which I am able to share.
+I have most recently been appointed as Birmingham Law Society's Deputy Vice President.

 What is the extent of an employer’s duty of care to its employees, as pension scheme members, to inform them of their rights as members of the scheme?